-(C) The Pain Care Forum
+The Pain Care Forum

 On information and belief, the Manufacturer Defendants also combined their efforts through the Pain Care Forum (“PCF”), which began in 2004 as an APF project with the stated goals of offering “a setting where multiple organizations can share information” and “promote and support taking collaborative action regarding federal pain policy issues.”
 APF President Will Rowe described the forum as “a deliberate effort to positively merge the capacities of industry, professional associations, and patient organizations.”

-PCF is comprised of representatives from opioid manufacturers and distributors (including Cephalon, Endo, Janssen, and Purdue); doctors and nurses in the field of pain care; professional organizations (including AAPM, APS, and American Society of Pain Educators); patient advocacy groups (including APF and American Chronic Pain Association (“ACPA”)); and other like-minded organizations, almost all of which received substantial funding from the Manufacturer Defendants.
+PCF is comprised of representatives from opioid manufacturers and distributors (including Cephalon, Endo, and Purdue); doctors and nurses in the field of pain care; professional organizations (including AAPM, APS, and American Society of Pain Educators); patient advocacy groups (including APF and American Chronic Pain Association (“ACPA”)); and other like-minded organizations, almost all of which received substantial funding from the Manufacturer Defendants.

 PCF, for example, developed and disseminated “consensus recommendations” for a Risk Evaluation and Mitigation Strategy (“REMS”) for long-acting opioids that the FDA mandated in 2009 to communicate the risks of opioids to prescribers and patients.
 This was critical because a REMS that went too far in narrowing the uses or benefits or highlighting the risks of chronic opioid therapy would undermine the Manufacturer Defendants’ marketing efforts.
 On information and belief, the recommendations claimed that opioids were “essential” to the management of pain, and that the REMS “should acknowledge the importance of opioids in the management of pain and should not introduce new barriers.”
 The Manufacturer Defendants worked with PCF members to limit the reach and manage the message of the REMS, which enabled them to maintain, not undermine, their deceptive marketing of opioids for chronic pain.

-All of these purportedly neutral, industry-funded organizations took aggressive stances to convince doctors and medical professionals that America was suffering from an epidemic of untreated pain – and that opioids were the solution.
-Their efforts were successful nationwide, including in Rockbridge County.
+All of these purportedly neutral, industry-funded organizations took aggressive stances to convince doctors and medical professionals that America was suffering from an epidemic of untreated pain — and that opioids were the solution.
+Their efforts were successful nationwide, including in Halifax County.

 The Manufacturer Defendants’ False and Misleading Direct Advertising and Marketing of Opioids

-The Manufacturer Defendants have intentionally made false and misleading statements regarding opioids in their advertising and marketing materials disseminated nationwide, including in Rockbridge County.
-They have, among other things, (1) downplayed the serious risk of addiction; (2) created and promoted the imaginary concept of “pseudoaddiction”, advocating that when signs of actual addiction begin to appear, the patient should be treated with more opioids; (3) exaggerated the effectiveness of screening tools to prevent addiction; (4) claimed that opioid dependence and withdrawal are easily managed; (5) denied the risks of higher dosages; (6) described their opioid products as “steady state” – falsely implying that these products are less likely to produce the high and lows that fuel addiction – or as less likely to be abused or result in addiction; (7) touted the effectiveness of screening or monitoring patients as a strategy for managing opioid abuse and addiction; (8) stated that patients would not experience withdrawal if they stopped using their opioid products; (9) stated that their opioid products are effective for chronic pain without disclosing the lack of evidence for the effectiveness of long-term opioid use; and (10) stated that abuse-deterrent formulations are tamper- or crush-resistant and harder to abuse or misuse.
+The Manufacturer Defendants have intentionally made false and misleading statements regarding opioids in their advertising and marketing materials disseminated nationwide, including in Halifax County.
+They have, among other things, (1) downplayed the serious risk of addiction; (2) created and promoted the imaginary concept of “pseudoaddiction,” advocating that when signs of actual addiction begin to appear, the patient should be treated with more opioids; (3) exaggerated the effectiveness of screening tools to prevent addiction; (4) claimed that opioid dependence and withdrawal are easily managed; (5) denied the risks of higher dosages; (6) described their opioid products as “steady state” – falsely implying that these products are less likely to produce the high and lows that fuel addiction – or as less likely to be abused or result in addiction; (7) touted the effectiveness of screening or monitoring patients as a strategy for managing opioid abuse and addiction; (8) stated that patients would not experience withdrawal if they stopped using their opioid products; (9) stated that their opioid products are effective for chronic pain without disclosing the lack of evidence for the effectiveness of long-term opioid use; and (10) stated that abuse-deterrent formulations were safer, less divertible and less abusable than other opioids or treatment drugs.

-The Manufacturer Defendants have also falsely touted the benefits of long-term opioid use, including the supposed ability of opioids to improve function and quality of life, even though there was no scientifically reliable evidence to support the Manufacturer Defendants’ claims.
+The Manufacturer Defendants have also falsely touted the benefits of long-term opioid use, including the supposed ability of opioids to improve function and quality of life, despite there being no scientifically reliable evidence to support the Manufacturer Defendants’ claims.